Tapenade: History of similar dishes

-Olive-based dishes with anchovies or vinegar are ubiquitous in Italian cuisine, documented in ancient Roman cookbooks dating back more than a thousand years before the appearance of the Occitan word tapenade.
-One of the earliest known of such Italian recipes, Olivarum conditurae, appears in Columella's De re Rustica written in the first century AD.
-Cato the Elder (234–149 B.C.) also includes a recipe for epityrum, an olive spread very much like a tapenade, in chapter 119 of his On Agriculture.
-The use of capers is the hallmark of recipes for tapenade.
+Olive-based dishes can be found in ancient times.
+For example, Olivarum conditurae in Columella's De re rustica and epityrum from Cato the Elder were Greek dips adopted by the Romans that included olives but also many ingredients like celery, leeks, rue, mint, wine and vinegar.

-Sometimes tapenade is confused with New Orleans olive salad, a critical component in the New Orleans sandwich the muffaletta.
-New Orleans olive salad is more properly called a giardiniera.
-It also does not contain capers but does contain cauliflower, carrots, and celery.
+Tapenade is based mainly on capers and olives.

-According to the culinary works of Provençal chefs Jean-Baptiste Reboul and Charles Julliard, the tapenade was created in 1880, by chef Meynier, of the restaurant La Maison Dorée in Marseille.
+According to the culinary works of Provençal chefs Jean-Baptiste Reboul and Charles Julliard, the tapenade was created in 1880 by chef Meynier of the restaurant La Maison Dorée in Marseille.
 He pounded together an equal amount (200 grams) of capers and black olives to garnish the hard-boiled egg halves, then incorporated anchovy fillets and marinated tuna (100 grams each).
 This condiment composition was then tied with a whisk after adding spices, pepper, olive oil, and two glasses of cognac.

 Preparation

 The base ingredients of tapenade are olives and capers.
 The olives (most commonly black olive) and capers are chopped finely, crushed, or blended.
 Then olive oil is added gradually until the mixture becomes a paste.

 In various regions, tapenade is often flavored differently, with other ingredients such as garlic, herbs, anchovies, lemon juice, or brandy.